philharle/pi-assist/README.md

 $ export PATH="/home/pi/.local/bin/:$PATH"
 ```

 We’re going to programmatically update the DNS record in AWS Route53 if public IP changes.
-This assumes that you’ve already completed the following in AWS (TODO – Git CloudFormation):
+This assumes that you’ve already completed the following in AWS **_(TODO – Git Cloudformation)_**:
 1. Created a Route53 Hosted Zone
 2. Created an IAM user account with programmatic access only
 3. Created an IAM policy attached to this user with access to update the zone created in step 1